|Survey name||National life tables QMI|

 How we analyse the data

 Cohort life tables are calculated using age-specific mortality rates, which allow for known or projected changes in mortality in later years.
 A cohort life table provides mortality rates that vary over time for each age.
-For example, cohort life expectancy at age 65 in 2012 would be worked out using the mortality rate for age 65 in 2012, for age 66 in 2013 for age 67 in 2014 and so on.
+For example, cohort life expectancy at age 65 years in 2012 would be calculated using the mortality rate for age 65 years in 2012, for age 66 years in 2013, for age 67 years in 2014 and so on.
 This uses observed mortality rates in 2012 and projected mortality rates from 2013.

 The decennial life tables are fully graduated (smoothed) and are published with release-specific documentation on methods and results, all this information is available on our website.Back to table of contents